duaneodom/rclink4g/docs/README.md

 your GCS computer to have direct access to them.

 > **Warning**
-While you can download these snapshots via the web interface it is suggested to wait until you are no longer actively operating your vehicle as this might saturate the bandwidth of your cellular connection and hinder the operation of your vehicle.
-This can also be costly on metered connections such as cellular.
-It's suggested to pull the SD card out of the RCLink4G unit and insert it into an SD card reader on another computer (your GCS) to copy the snapshots over directly.
+Although you can download these snapshots via the web interface, it is suggested to wait until you are no longer actively operating your vehicle as this might saturate the bandwidth of your cellular/wireless connection and hinder the operation of your vehicle.
+This can also use lots of costly data on metered connections such as cellular.
+A better alternative is to pull the SD card out of the RCLink4G unit and insert it into an SD card reader on another computer (your GCS) to copy the snapshots over directly.